Thurnscoe

 The groundwork that was necessary in the community – to rebuild what had been lost in previous decades and to counteract local cynicism – informed the partnership’s strategy.
 During early consultations, they sought out themes that concerned the most residents from the widest backgrounds possible.
 They identified that a large cross-section of the community in the Thurnscoe Big Local area wanted more local events, and improvements to the local environment.

-The partnership delivered initiatives to improve the appearance of the area, including installing planters throughout the village and putting up Christmas lights in winter.
 Alongside this, they focused on increasing the frequency and quality of local events so residents would not have to travel elsewhere.
-This included regular beach parties, Winter Wonderland events, and a creative spring event celebrating the area’s history by parading old coal mining banners through the village, accompanied by a band.
-The partnership collaborated with local artists, schools, and groups to create a sculpture trail, leaving three prominent sculptures across the village.
+This included regular beach parties, Winter Wonderland events, picnics in the park, and a creative spring event celebrating the area’s history by parading old coal mining banners through the village, accompanied by a band.
+One-off events also attracted many residents.
+For example, the partnership organised a Battle of Britain event, hosted at a local church, to honour the veterans of World War Two.
+The 1940s-themed event brought together 70 people, including older residents, their families and veterans, to enjoy an afternoon tea, live music, and share stories.

 Community assets and spaces